Bless the Martyr and Kiss the Child: Background

+Music

+Revolver stated that the album's sound fused "the chaos of Converge with the angelic melody and dramatic flair of From Autumn to Ashes and their ilk."

 Release

-The album was released on August 13, 2002 through Solid State Records.
+The album was released on August 13, 2002, through Solid State Records.
 Music videos were released for the songs "Memphis Will Be Laid to Waste" and "Face:Face".
 In the music video for "Memphis Will Be Laid to Waste" it featured touring vocalist Brad Norris and new bassist Jake Schultz instead of Scogin and Doolittle, who had already left the band.
 Aaron Weiss of mewithoutYou appears on the track "Memphis Will be Laid to Waste" courtesy of Tooth & Nail Records.
 "Memphis..." had a music video featuring a curious story concept featuring subtitles.
 It aired on Uranium and Headbangers Ball upon its release.

 Reception and legacy

 Since its release, Bless the Martyr and Kiss the Child has received critical acclaim and is often regarded a landmark in the metalcore genre, often being regarded as one of the best albums released in the genre.
+The album's influence has been observed in the work of bands such as the Devil Wears Prada and Of Mice & Men.

 Jason D. Taylor of Allmusic awarded the album 4 out of 5 stars.
 Taylor praised the band's "blast of macabre hardcore/metal" and the production by Adam Dutkiewicz.
 Mike Rimmer of Cross Rhythms gave the album 9 out of 10, saying it was "an hour of unrelenting guitar noise".
 Greg Pratt of Exclaim! compared Norma Jean to the likes of Zao and Living Sacrifice, while praising the progressive metalcore sound of the album and said the album is a must for anyone who is a fan of heavy music.
 Jesusfreakhideout's Andy Kelly said the album signaled "the hardcore revolution" with a "technically and musically astounding offering".
 Kelly concluded his review by stating "hardcore just does not get much better than this."